Why planar cracks fragment into echelon cracks: Analysis with the strength-constrained phase field model

-The question then arises: why does the strength-constrained phase-field model succeed where the classical variational model fails?
-To address this, we examine the influence of a key non-dimensional parameter---the ratio of shear to tensile strength, $\sss / \sts$, which directly enters the model.
+The success of the strength-constrained phase field model over the classical variational model highlights the importance of accounting for the strength surface.
+To understand it further, we examine the influence of a key non-dimensional parameter---the ratio of shear to tensile strength, $\sss / \sts$, which directly enters the model.
 For graphite, we vary this ratio from 0.65 to 1.05.
-In terms of the corresponding ratio of compressive to tensile strength, $\scs / \sts = \sqrt{3}\, \sss \, \sts / (2 \, \sts - \sqrt{3}\, \sss)$, this spans 1.25 to 10.
+In terms of the corresponding ratio of compressive to tensile strength,{ $\scs / \sts = \sqrt{3}\, \sss / (2 \, \sts - \sqrt{3}\, \sss)$}, this spans 1.25 to 10.
 Crack contours for a maximum extension of $\Delta a = 3$ mm are shown in Fig.~\ref{Fig4}(a).

 We observe that for large strength ratios, echelon crack growth occurs, whereas for small ratios the phase-field crack front remains connected and undulating, with the amplitude of the undulations diminishing as $\sss / \sts$ approaches 0.65, ultimately yielding an almost planar front.
 The orientation angle of the largest crack, $\theta$, was computed for two crack extensions, $\Delta a=$1.5 mm and 3 mm, in each case and plotted in Fig.~\ref{Fig4}(b).
 The angle transitions from approximately $45^\circ$ for large $\sss / \sts$ (or $\scs / \sts$) to near $0^\circ$ for small values.
 The angle evolves as the crack gets longer.
 Since most brittle materials have $\scs / \sts > 3$, an angle of roughly $45^\circ$ for large ratios aligns with experimental observations and the largest tensile stress orientation under pure mode III, whereas maximum energy release rate criteria predict planar growth ($\theta = 0^\circ$).